sergio-ridaura/project-template/docs/ACTION_PLAN.md

 | :------: | :--: | :------: |
 |    P1    |  M   |    4     |

-Improve and update various documentation files to enhance understanding and use of the project.
+Improve and update various documentation files to enhance the understanding and usability of the project.
+Keep the project up to date based on the knowledge acquired during the course.

 ## Summary